 You will need to know how your vender likes the measurement to be made.
 If youre mounting from the inside, make sure to measure the distance between the left and right sides.

-If youre mounting from the outside, its up to you to decide how far you want your window treatment to go beyond the actual width of the window.
+If youre mounting from the outside, its up to you to decide how far you want your window treatment to go beyond the actual width of the window; there is more flexibility and room for error outside.
 In coming to a decision, also make sure to measure the length of the window so that you there will be thorough shade capabilities.

 Once you receive your order, youre now ready to mount the brackets.
 Regardless of whether youre working from the interior or exterior of the home, check to see that you have brackets that are compatible with its surface.

-Then, mark where the brackets need to go on the exterior part of your window.
-Use your four foot level so that your product will be level.
-Once you have put up the brackets, you can place the exterior window treatments onto them.
+Next, mark where the brackets need to go on the exterior part of your window.
+Use your four foot level so that your product will be level and plumb.
+Once you have put up the brackets, you can place the exterior window treatments onto them according the the manufacturers instructions.

 Theres one more thing to remember.
 Whether its Venetian window blinds, wood blinds, roller shades, honeycomb shades, fauxwood blinds, or any of the myriad of other options in between, its also a good idea to discuss with the customer service agent your intention for the blinds.